-In outbreak situations, Additional Precautions may differ for different organisms and illness severity, and they may need to be modified in consultation with the MHO or delegate on an ongoing basis as the outbreak progresses.
+In outbreak situations, Additional Precautions may differ based on causative organism and severity of illness.
+They may need to be modified in consultation with the MHO or delegate on an ongoing basis as the outbreak progresses.

 10.3.1 Isolation/Spatial/Barrier Separation